zellij-org/zellij/README.md

 Or you can download a prebuilt binary from our [Releases](https://github.com/zellij-org/zellij/releases).

+As the default plugins make use of characters that are mostly only found in [nerdfonts](https://www.nerdfonts.com/), you get the best experience either with installing nerdfonts, or telling the plugins that you request a ui, that does not rely on such characters with `zellij options --simplified-ui`, or putting `simplified_ui: true` in the config file.

 ## How do I hack on it?
 (Contributing)
 * Clone the project
 * Install cargo-make with `cargo install --force cargo-make`